Fossj117/fossj117.github.io/_posts/2026-03-11-laundry-room-polis.md

 Starting a Polis conversation about my laundry room was fairly easy.
 The main design choices I had to make were (1) what to choose for my "seed" statements (the initial set of propositions for participants to vote on), and (2) how to invite people to participate.

-To develop a list of seed statements, I relied on my personal intuitions about what topics might be interesting and relevant to the community, and collaborated with an LLM to flesh out the list.
+To develop a list of seed statements, I relied on my personal best guesses about what topics might be interesting and relevant to the community, and collaborated with an LLM to flesh out the list.
 Broadly, I tried to include a mix of statements that (i) covered different aspects which might be of interest, and (ii) might vary in terms of their level of agreement, disagreement, consensus, and divisiveness.
 If you are curious about my full list of seed statements (perhaps to run your own laundry room conversation!), I've included them below.

 The choice about how to invite people to the conversation was also relatively straightforward.
 Since it was a conversation about the laundry room, I drew up and posted a simple flyer in the laundry room with a QR code and link to join the Polis conversation.
 Here is a pic of the flyer after it was posted (I drew the laundry machine clip art "by hand" on my computer for a personal touch):